All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Royce

-Royce originated in Sapporo, the capital of Japan’s northernmost island, Hokkaido.
+Royce originated in Sapporo, Japan’s northernmost island, Hokkaido.
 Hokkaido prefecture is famous for its high-quality dairy products.
 Because of the freshness of the brand’s ingredients, the Nama (fresh) chocolates are one of their most popular.
-These chocolates are made with locally-sourced, fresh cream, and have a soft, ganache-like texture.
-Their green tea chocolates and their chocolate-dipped, salty potato chips are also sold in 14 countries around the world.
+These chocolates are made with locally-sourced, fresh cream and have a soft, ganache-like texture.
+Their green tea chocolates and chocolate-dipped, salty potato chips are also sold in 14 countries worldwide.

 An assortment of Royce chocolate flavors, including Venezuela Bitter, Mild Bitter, and Extra Bitter.